SiliconLabs/zigbee_applications/zigbee_bootcamp/Zigbee-Hands-on-Non-volatile-Data-Storage/Zigbee-Hands-on-Non-volatile-Data-Storage.md

 </div>
 </br>

 In this chapter, we will introduce **How to define and access dynamic tokens and manufacturing tokens in NVM3**.
-A lab will be will be provided to demonstrate in the next chapter.
+A lab will be will be provided to demonstrate in the next chapter [4.
+Lab](#4-lab).

 ## 3.1 Dynamic Tokens